 What timescale are you committing to?

 Just as important is taking time to reflect on your future.
-No matter how long you have been in business there will be times of transition, when you want something different – whether it’s rapid growth or entering new markets.
-So there is value in thinking about that, what it might look like and what it will give you.
+No matter how long you have been in business there will be times of transition when you want something different – whether it’s rapid growth or entering new markets.

 What reflection gives you that all those top tips can’t, is your own solution for success and a process for accessing your own inner resources that will enable you to achieve it.